 - Statistics regarding mains failures and UPS operation

 It is normal practice to monitor critical UPS alarms continuously and in real time, while the operational status can be requested as needed by a system administrator or supervisor.
 As there is no European standard for UPS RS-232 protocol, each UPS manufacturer offers their own implementation.
-Additionally, most UPS suppliers offer proprietary software to extract the most useful information from the serial data, although the features offered vary between suppliers.
+Additionally, most UPS power systems suppliers offer proprietary software to extract the most useful information from the serial data, although the features offered vary between suppliers.

 Such software runs under most operating systems and, as Fig.1 below shows typically offers facilities including: